-Boston in 1 Day for Families - Meet at The Embrace sculpture on Boston Common — easy meeting point for families
+Boston in 1 Days - Meet at The Embrace sculpture on Boston Common — easy meeting point for families

-Boston in 1 Day for Families - Meet at The Embrace sculpture on Boston Common — easy meeting point for families
+Boston in 1 Days - Meet at The Embrace sculpture on Boston Common — easy meeting point for families

 A storyteller-led 2.5-hour walking tour along Boston's Freedom Trail designed for families.
 Meet at The Embrace on Boston Common and visit the State House, Granary Burying Ground, Old North Church, Paul Revere House and more — with a family-friendly food-stop at Quincy Market.
 Short walks, frequent stops, and stroller- and wheelchair-friendly routing where possible.